hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

    :scale: 50 %
    :align: center

 In addition to some in-built system ledgers (Endpoint Registry, and Integer Key Registry), implementing new classes in the ledger layer allows for the creation of new transaction families.
-The MarketPlace Transaction Family, located in the sawtooth-mktplace repository, is a good example of how the ledger layer can be extended.
+The MarketPlace Transaction Family, located in the extensions directory of sawtooth-core, is a good example of how the ledger layer can be extended.

 Journals
 --------